 Very Important - Read about light bulbs and your health.

-Wear the Official National Wrist Band.
-You can purchase one from The Lupus Foundation of America Store.
+Wear one of the Awareness Items.
+You can purchase them from The Lupus Foundation of America Store.

 "Walk for Lupus Now"